phuzion/quassel/README.md

-Not only do we aim to bring a pleasurable, comfortable chatting experience to all major platforms, but it's free - as in beer and as in speech, since we distribute Quassel under [the GPL](https://www.gnu.org/licenses/gpl.html), and you are welcome to download and see for yourself!
+Not only do we aim to bring a pleasurable, comfortable chatting experience to all major platforms, but it's free - as in beer and as in speech, since we distribute Quassel under [the GPL][gpl], and you are welcome to download and see for yourself!

 ## Release notes

 You can find the current release notes on the [Quassel IRC homepage][web-home], as well as in this repository's [`ChangeLog`][repo-changelog].

 ## Downloading

-Official, stable downloads are provided on the [Quassel IRC download page](https://quassel-irc.org/downloads).
+Official, stable downloads are provided on the [Quassel IRC download page][downloads].

-Untested, automated builds are available [for Windows](https://nightly.link/quassel/quassel/workflows/main/master/Windows.zip ) and [for macOS](https://nightly.link/quassel/quassel/workflows/main/master/macOS.zip ).
-More details at [the nightly.link page](https://nightly.link/quassel/quassel/workflows/main/master ), by `oprypin`.
+Untested, automated builds are available [for Windows][nightly-windows] and [for macOS][nightly-macos].
+More details at [the nightly.link page][nightly-link], by `oprypin`.
 Or, if you are logged in to GitHub, pick any build from the [GitHub Actions tab][ci-status-page].

-Unofficial builds and testing versions are [contributed by several community members](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Unofficial-builds).
+Unofficial builds and testing versions are [contributed by several community members][unofficial-builds].

 ## Quick reference

-We recommend reading the [getting started guide on the wiki](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Getting-started), but in a pinch, these steps will do.
+We recommend reading the [getting started guide on the wiki][getting-started], but in a pinch, these steps will do.

 On first run of the Quassel core, it will wait for a client to connect